How do you define success?

 “You are who you believe yourself to be.” – Paulo Coelho

 “What’s in a name?” asks Juliet during the iconic balcony scene from Romeo and Juliet.
-I’ve had plenty of opportunity to ponder that same question over the past few months as I’ve moved through the process of finalizing my divorce and reclaiming my maiden name and I’ve concluded that names are powerful things.
+I’ve had plenty of opportunities to ponder that same question over the past few months as I’ve moved through the process of finalizing my divorce and reclaiming my maiden name and I’ve concluded that names are powerful things.
 Our names are our first identifiers, they link us to our parentage and to our lineage and they define a huge part of who we believe ourselves to be.
 There’s a reason that one of the first things we want to know about a newborn baby is their name and why using someone’s name when you’re in conversation is a proven strategy for building rapport.
 Our names identify who we are and this is why taking on a new name, for whatever reason, feels odd and often leads us to question and explore who this new person is in an effort to define and adapt to our new persona.
-For me, going back to my maiden name is both a reclamation of my past and a redefinition of my future because the (almost) 40 year old woman I am now is very different from the twenty-something version of myself who last wore this name.
+For me, going back to my maiden name is both a reclamation of my past and a redefinition of my future because the (almost) 40-year-old woman I am now is very different from the twenty-something version of myself who last wore this name.

 Success requires change